NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 (This is because the internal structure of the filesystem, unlike the internal structure of SQLite, is not visible to clients.)

 It is true that this is much slower used directly --- that is why Nix switched to using SQLite in the first place --- but in combination with a `local-overlay` store this doesn't matter.
-Since non-filesystem data is copied into the `local-overlay` store's DB, it will effectively act as a cache, speeding up future entires.
+Since non-filesystem data is copied into the `local-overlay` store's DB, it will effectively act as a cache, speeding up future queries.
 Each NAR info file only needs to be read once.